NKorzhik/ElipticCurves_lab1/README.md

  5. functions of transformation of a point between affine and projective coordinates.
  6. Tests to check the correctness of operations

+Also implemented:

+1. Diffie-Gellman key exchange for elliptic curves
+2. Directional encryption based on elliptical curves
+3. Digital signature based on elliptical curves